What are the responsibilities and job description for the Street Outreach Specialist position at Friendship Service Center, Inc.?

 - Update social services database for clients, working with local agencies, organizations, businesses, and churches to increase awareness of the resources available and gain connections to new resources;

-- Represent the FSC in CAN meetings to support prioritization and access of participants into services;
+- Represent FSC’s Street Outreach team in CAN meetings to support prioritization and access of participants into services if no manager is available;

 - Attend and participate in mandatory training and meetings as assigned.